mvarrone/machine-learning-specialization/course_3-unsupervised-learning/week2/03-recommender-systems-implementation-detail/README.md

 And this is needed to enable automatic differentiation.

-- Next TensorFlow will have saved the sequence of operations in tape, in the gradient tape and with this syntax ($tape.gradient(costJ, [w])$), TensorFlow will automatically compute this derivative term, which I'm going to call dJdw.
+- Next TensorFlow will have saved the sequence of operations in tape, in the gradient tape and with this syntax, $tape.gradient(costJ, [w])$, TensorFlow will automatically compute this derivative term, which I'm going to call dJdw.

 And TensorFlow knows you want to take the derivative respect to $w$, that $w$ is the parameter you want to optimize because you had told it so up here and because we're also specifying it down here.